What to Do When You Are Being Evicted With No Place to Go

 2. Stop the Eviction

 The eviction process varies by state.
 But it doesn’t happen overnight.
-You, yourself may have been aware of it for some time especially if you are being evicted for non-payment of rent.
+You, yourself, may have been aware of it for some time, especially if you are being evicted for not paying rent.

 3. Get Help

 As mentioned, you have the right to legal counsel once the eviction case is rolling.
 Some states will give you this for free.
-But most of the time, you have to pay for it yourself.
+But in most cases, you have to pay for it yourself.

-If you can’t find one, don’t be afraid to ask for help from your church or your community.
+You can also ask for help from your church or community.
 Some churches even do fundraising events to help their members gather enough money for rent.

 4. Borrow Some Money